kevin-cazal/draft-camp-dj/part3_particle_effects/workshop.md

 1. **Initialization**: Create particles with starting properties
    - Set position, size, speed, color, etc.
-   - Like preparing ingredients before cooking

 2. **Update**: Change particle properties each frame
    - Move particles
    - Change size, color, or other properties
    - Check boundaries and reset if needed
-   - Like cooking - things change over time

 3. **Draw**: Display particles at their current state
    - Draw each particle at its current position
    - Apply colors and effects
-   - Like serving the dish - showing the final result

 **Visual Concept**: [SCHEMA PLACEHOLDER: Flow diagram showing Initialization → Update Loop → Draw Loop, with examples of what happens in each phase]

-**Real-world analogy**: Like a flock of birds:
-- **Initialization**: Birds start in different positions
-- **Update**: Birds move, change direction each moment
-- **Draw**: You see the birds flying

 ### The Animation Loop